 - 1. Install openSUSE Leap as the base system, and ensure all available service packs and package updates have been applied. - 2.
 Configure a resolvable fully qualified domain name (FQDN) with YaST by navigating to System > Network Settings > Hostname/DNS. - 3.
-At the command prompt, as root, add the repository for installing the Uyuni Server software: repo=repositories/systems management:/ repo=\${repo}Uyuni:/Stable/images/repo/Uyuni-Server-POOL-x86_64-Media1/ zypper ar https://download.opensuse.org/\$repo uyuni-server-stable - 4.
-Refresh metadata from the repositories: zipper ref
+At the command prompt, as root, add the repository for installing the Uyuni Server software: repo=repositories/systemsmanagement:/ repo=\${repo}Uyuni:/Stable/images/repo/Uyuni-Server-POOL-x86_64-Media1/zypper ar https://download.opensuse.org/\$repouyuni-server-stable - 4.
+Refresh metadata from the repositories: zypper ref - 5.
+Install the pattern for the Uyuni Server: zypper in patterns-uyuni_server

-- 5. .
-Install the pattern for the Uyuni Server: zypper in patterns-uyuni server - 6.
-Reboot the server.
+6. Reboot the server.

-When the installation is complete, you can continue with the Uyuni setup.
-For more information, see Installation > Uyuni-server-setup.
+When the installation is complete, you can continue with Uyuni setup.
+For more information, see Installation-and-upgrade > Uyuni-server-setup.

+1.3.
 Set up Uyuni Server with YaST